Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 Additionally, there is $100 Billion + present in the Community Foundations network that could be leveraged to build [[Local Hubs]], [[Community Hubs]], and the [[Regenerative Finance and Insurance]] mechanisms.

-Beyond this, it appears that currently ~35% to 40% of global GDP is being spent by humanity to outsource government to corrupted centralized structures - [IMF Dataset](https://www.imf.org/external/datamapper/exp@FPP/USA/FRA/JPN/GBR/SWE/ESP/ITA/ZAF/IND), nominally $35 Trillion to $40 Trillion / year (based on ~$100 Trillion / year nominal GDP).
+Beyond this, it appears that currently ~35% to 40% of global GDP is being spent by humanity to outsource "government" to corrupted centralized structures - [IMF Dataset](https://www.imf.org/external/datamapper/exp@FPP/USA/FRA/JPN/GBR/SWE/ESP/ITA/ZAF/IND), nominally $35 Trillion to $40 Trillion / year (based on ~$100 Trillion / year nominal GDP).

 This expenditure is likely 60% to 80% Waste and could / should be reduced to ~10%, ultimately redirecting ~$20 Trillion to $30 Trillion *per year* to the [[Critical Chain]] of the [[New Human Operating System]].